 The Pilgrim Vow of Intention is one step to join the Nayaswami Order of renunciates as defined by Swami Kriyananda.
 The order of the New Age is open to devotees of any faith tradition.
 Renunciates of the order transcend the limitations of ego, rather than suppressing their egoic desires as in traditional monasteries, and live in the higher consciousness of spirit.
 (1) The vow may be taken at an Ananda Center.
 (3)

 The vow represents a true and forceful commitment to the path of inner renunciation.
-While one may abandon the vow, the choice to become a pilgrim involves deep understanding, willpower, and commitment to higher consciousness.
+The choice to become a pilgrim involves deep understanding, willpower, and commitment to higher consciousness.
 (4) Below are reprinted the words of the vow:

 The Pilgrim’s Vow of Intention